theBlackBoxSociety/CodeCrashCourses/MaxArduinoDMX.md

 Notice: As we use the builtin LED on the Arduino we do not need to connect any other components.
 This will be different in all examples after this.

-Take care: You will need to unset the serial port in Max when uploading a new program to the Arduino board (and vice versa).
+:zap: TAKE CARE!
+The Max Serial object cannot be open at the same time as the serial monitor in the Arduino IDE, nor can you flash a new sketch to your Arduino while the Max Serial object is connected.

 ## 2. Arduino→Max: A Digital Input (button) to be transferred to Max